LEVEL UP YOUR DIY-RECORDINGS AND MAKE YOUR BAND STAND OUT FROM THE CROWD

 Well, because I absolutely believe that you can record on your own and get decent, mix-ready results pretty quickly and easily, but I really don't believe that you can learn mixing and mastering in a comparably short amount of time.

-Sure, you can absolutely learn to mix on your own, but it takes years of practice, a well developed hearing and a much deeper passion for audio and all the technical aspects of it.
+Sure, you can absolutely learn to mix on your own, but it takes years of practice, a well developed hearing, different tools and a much deeper passion for audio and all the technical aspects of it.

 - work on your own terms